 - 1. Pioneer Days.
 This annual event continues to attract approximately 15,000 visitors from the region.
 This event honors the founding fathers of Lake Wales.
 Activities include Pioneer Hour, which opens with the ringing of Tillman Bell and follows with the annual to the Pioneer of the Year. - 2.
 Lake Wales Arts Festival.
 First held in 1972, this annual event features the tradition of celebrating and exhibiting quality works of art by fine artists and artisans with up to 100 artists competing for more than \$30,000 in awards.
 Presented by the Lake Wales Art Council, the diversity of the critically acclaimed two-day Festival attracts thousands of art lovers each year who purchase original, one-of-a-kind works of art. - 3.
 Orange Blossom BBQ Revue.
 A BBQ competition sponsored by the Lake Wales Rotary was held Dec 5-6, 2014 in Lake Wailes Park, with the next one scheduled for Dec 4th -5th, 2015. - 4.
 Make it Magical Holiday Event.
 An annual event in downtown Lake Wales, takes place the first Friday night in December. - 5.
 Jewel of the Ridge Jazz Festival.
 The event takes place for its 2nd year on April 11th in Lake Wailes Park. - 6.
 Car Show.
 The show is held monthly on the 4th Saturday of every month from 4-8pm. - 7.
 Farmers Market.
 Held in Downtown Lake Wales on the 2nd & 4th Saturday from 9am 2pm. - 8.
 Wine Walk.
 Held three times a year hosted by the Women's Business Connection in conjunction with the Monthly Car Show on the 4th Saturday of the month. - 9.
 International Carillon Festival.
 Bok Tower Gardens continue to host this event annually.
 The festival features one of the world's greatest carillons, the Singing Tower.
-With performances by world renowned carillonneurs, enjoy a renaissance of this most unique musical instrument through debut performances of new compositions and music performed throughout the 500-year history of the carillon. - 10.
-Mardi Gras.
-This annual event has bloomed into a major social and tourist event, drawing thousands of visitors from across.
-Florida and beyond.
-The event includes pageantry, parades, exotic floats, outrageous costumes. masked crowds, carnival royalty, high-stepping and strutters moving to the rhythms Dixieland of The Lake Wales
+With performances by world renowned carillonneurs, enjoy a renaissance of this most unique musical instrument through debut performances of new compositions and music performed throughout the 500-year history of the carillon.

+10. Mardi Gras.
+This annual event has bloomed into a major social and tourist event. drawing thousands of visitors from across.
+Florida and The event beyond. includes pageantry, parades, exotic floats, outrageous costumes. masked crowds, carnival high-stepping royalty, and strutters moving to the rhythms of Dixieland Jazz.
+The Lake Wales Mardi Gras was created in memory of Vinton Davis, owner and operator of Vinton's New Orleans Restaurant along with his wife in 1984.